 - Opioid Reduction Act’s insurance provisions do apply to short-term plans.

-- At least eight insurers offer short-term plans in West Virginia.
+- At least seven insurers offer short-term plans in West Virginia.

 West Virginia does not have regulations pertaining to the maximum duration for short-term health insurance plans, so the state defaults to the federal rules for short-term plan duration.

 Until October 2, 2018, federal rules limited short-term plans to three months and renewals were not permitted.
-But the Trump Administration’s new short-term insurance rules allow the plans to have initial durations of up to 364 days, and renewals are permitted as long as the total duration of the coverage doesn’t exceed 36 months.
+But the Trump Administration implemented new short-term insurance rules at that point, allowing the plans to have initial durations of up to 364 days.
+Renewals are permitted as long as the total duration of the coverage doesn’t exceed 36 months.